 Voices of Our Volunteers

-Judy Hallberg, moved to Bucks County a year ago and became a volunteer propagator a short time later.
-She is a former art gallery director and resident curator of a timber house built in 1677 and its 12 acres with seven gardens and a meadow.
-Before she took over the meadow was mowed regularly “and you never saw wildflowers.”
+Judy Hallberg became a volunteer propagator a short time after moving to Bucks County.
+She is a former art gallery director and resident curator of a timber house (built in 1677) and its 12 acres, including seven gardens and a meadow.
+Before she took over, the meadow was mowed regularly “and you never saw wildflowers.”
 She stopped the mowing and became interested in wildflowers.
-Her first volunteer role at BHWP was at the front desk.
-Then Judy saw the propagators wearing jeans and gardening gloves and, as she put it, “I wanted to be with them, and now I am.
+Judy's first volunteer role at BHWP was at the front desk, where she saw the propagators wearing jeans and gardening gloves and, as she put it, “...wanted to be with them, and now I am.
 I really enjoy learning, and I really enjoy the people.”

 Mary Anne Borge

 Mary Anne Borge lives nearby the Preserve and thought it would be an interesting place to walk.
 Curious about native plants, she soon joined the naturalist program.
 She currently focuses her efforts on teaching several of the Knowing Native Plants classes, leading the butterfly count, and developing other programs relating to plant-animal interactions.
 Mary Anne also takes the message of the importance of native plants outside the Preserve.
 "The more I have learned about plants and their relationships with animals, including people, the more I understand how true and vital that mission is—and I’ve adopted it as my own," she says.